MartinRamdane/R-Type/docs/api2.md

 # R-Type API

-We have 2 different types of API based on TCP and UCP server.
+We have 2 different types of API based on TCP and UDP server.

 ## TCP API

-The TCP API is used for the TCP Connection between a Client and an Server Instance.
+The TCP API is used for the TCP Connection between a Client and a Server Instance.

 The Server Instances represent the lobbies.